mikedef/protobuf_client/README.md

 * Need to fix proto generation so it builds to correct directory
   * Had to copy in the .pb.h .pb.c files into my include from build/protobuf_client/

-* Add tcp_client to build and unlink dependency on moos-ivp-gateway

-* Cleanup protobuf_client.h
-  * Remove includes that are no longer needed